icon-project/icon-rpc-server/docs/icon-json-rpc-v3.md

 ### Returns

-* The amount of an estimated step cost in loop
+* The amount of an estimated step in loop

 ### Example